Category: Apple (Page 1 of 3)

 Free Apps for Identifying Plants

 Wondering if that volunteer plant in your garden is a weed or not?
 Curious about that gorgeous tree at the park?
+Need to know if you’re looking at some Virginia Creeper or Poison Sumac?
 I know there’s some of you who won’t rest until you know the exact name of the mystery plant you’ve just spotted.
-And while it’s so easy to jump on social media to ask, it’s often easier and quicker to use better tools.
+And while it’s so easy to jump on social media to ask, it’s often easier and quicker to use free apps for identifying plants.

 There are also websites for this as well, like Pl@ntNet and Plant.id!